alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 #### Ship FSD ####

-This event actually is several different events in one:
+This event actually is several different events in one.
+Currently the following are handled:

 * charging: Warns you if your target system’s main star is not scoopable, including an extra warning at low fuel levels. (__Note__: This is currently